oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 **problem**: result which indicates a condition that has the potential to detract from the quality of the program.  _Examples_: A security vulnerability, a deviation from contractual or legal requirements.

+**product**: is any deliverable (e.g. software, hardware, specification,...) which can be referred to with a name.
+This applies regardless of the origin, the license model, or the mode of distribution of the deliverable.

 **property**: attribute of an object consisting of a name and a value associated with the name

 **redactable property**: property that potentially contains sensitive information that a CSAF direct producer or a CSAF post-processor might wish to redact